-If you have Medicaid or insurance through the States Apple Health program, you are invited to come in every Wednesday, Thursday, and Friday.
+If you have Medicaid or insurance through the States Apple Health program, you are invited to come in for an intake appointment every Wednesday, Thursday, and Friday.
 You can check in between 7:45 AM and 2:00 PM.
 People are seen on a first-come, first-served basis, while slots are available.

 Hours and Locations

 Monday, Tuesday, Wednesday, Friday : 8AM-5PM Thursday 8AM-7PM Ofc: (360) 457-0431